 In case of special short-lived actions, the discount can be claimed by using the coupon on the website, or sending an e-mail, stating the intent to use the special discount.
 These temporary discounts cannot be combined with any other discounts, such as memberships, or discounts by means of other coupons.

 Q. How do you calculate postage?

 A. Postage is calculated on basis of location and weight.
 If you want to order more than one item, please put everything in the cart, before checking out.
 Two separate orders are more expensive.

 There are different postage areas, depending on the countries where the items need to be sent to.
 A large number of countries (mainly in Africa, Asia and Central/South America, don't appear in the standard destinations.
 People who want items sent there, do this for their own risk.

-The standard way of sending items is as registered letter or package, due to the value of the items.
+The recommended way of sending items is as registered letter or package, due to the value of most items.
 In case of lightweight or low value items, alternative postage is possible.
-Please send a message through the Contact Us form first, or an e-mail if you have been in touch before.
+With COVID still among us, services of the various deliveries are not to the same level as before.
+Rare/expensive had best be insured.